oftomorrowinc/human-agent-chat-react/README.md

 - **Firebase SDK v10** for backend services
 - **Tailwind CSS** for styling (dark theme only)
 - **Zod** for schema validation and form generation
+- **zod-form-react** for dynamic form rendering and modal interfaces
 - **Lucide React** for icons
 - **Date-fns** for date formatting